-- 1. This Code of Conduct should be read with the Code of Conduct for Board Members of Public Bodies, which is also referenced in the Terms and Conditions of appointment.
+- This Code of Conduct should be read with the Code of Conduct for Board Members of Public Bodies, which is also referenced in the Terms and Conditions of appointment.
 All in this Code of Conduct that applies to Members applies to the Chair as well. - 2.
-The HTA is an executive Non-Departmental Public Body (NDPB) of the Department of Health (the Department) and covers England, Wales and Northern Ireland. - 3.
-The Authority will oversee the implementation of the Human Tissue Act, 2004 (HT Act) and will work towards achieving a balance between the rights and expectations of individuals from all stakeholder communities, including: individuals, families, medical practitioners and those involved in research, education, training, pathology and public health surveillance to the population as a whole.
-The HTA is designated the Competent Authority for European Union Directives for tissues and cells and organ donation. - 4.
-Members of the Authority in carrying out their responsibilities shall have due regard to Equal Opportunities generally, the general duty of the Race Relations (Amendment) Act 2000 and the requirements of any other diversity legislation.
+The HTA is an executive Non-Departmental Public Body (NDPB) of the Department of Health and Social Care (the Department) and covers England, Wales and Northern Ireland. - 3.
+The Board will will oversee the implementation of: the Human Tissue Act 2004 (HT Act) in England, Wales and Northern Ireland; and the Human Tissue (Quality and Safety for Human Application) Regulations 2007 and the Quality and Safety of Organs Intended for Transplantation Regulations 2012 across the UK.
+The Authority will work towards achieving a balance between the rights and expectations of individuals from all stakeholder communities, including: individuals, families, medical practitioners and those involved in research, education, training, pathology and public health surveillance to the population as a whole. - 4.
+Members of the Board in carrying out their responsibilities shall have due regard to Equal Opportunities generally, the general duty of the Relations (Amendment) Act 2000 and the requirements of any other diversity legislation.